Last updated: Friday 3 April 2020

 - Try and keep 2m distance – the elbow greeting isn’t too bad:(

 If you provide personal care or help with dressing etc for your parents, you should be wearing a mask and gloves, and a gown if you can get one.

 (In addition to the regularly updated general advice from The Government website there is updated specialist advice regarding people living in care homes and receiving care from a care agency/provider in their own home.)

 Planning ahead with medication

 If you don’t already know, make a list of the regular medication your parent takes.
-Take advantage of the online prescription delivery services as getting the the GP in person is already difficult and is going to become more so.
+Take advantage of the online prescription delivery services as getting to the GP in person is nigh on impossible now.